Learning from the Pixar Pioneers

-Key takeaway for AM: Our industry currently works around the hype cycle, a branded graphical presentation developed by Gartner to represent the maturity, adoption, and social application of specific (emerging) technologies.
-Perhaps we can maneuver our way through the hype cycle more efficiently if we think back to both how and why initial machines, applications, or opportunities were successful.
+Key takeaway for AM: Perhaps we can maneuver our way through the hype cycle more efficiently if we think back to both how and why initial machines, applications, or opportunities were successful.
 I encourage any business struggling to gain or maintain market share to do so.

 Exploit passion, for both the new and the old.

 Passion is fuel for achievement.
 The Pixar Story tells of how employees would sleep on mattresses under their desks to get projects done on time.
 "Everyone here loves films and just wants to make movies they want to see."
 As with many new and emerging technologies, the CGI industry is made up of hungry artists and engineers looking to make an impact.
 “There are so many young people who want to be animators.
 It’s an inspiring and exciting field,” said Diane Disney Miller, Walt Disney's eldest daughter.
 But it isn't just a passion for 3D that drives Pixar.
 "We love 3D, but we also love 2D."
 Pixar designers value both traditional animation (2D) and new-tech animation.